 Quote:

-Originally Posted by rochey6957 At first i saw "cali roof delete" and was really scared and sad.
+At first i saw "cali roof delete" and was really scared and sad.
 Now im very happy! looks awsome! could you have counter sunk the holes so the screws sat absolutely flush?
-P.S.
-You should snap some pics of the screws to show how much they are protruding. |

 Lol I'm glad you like it!
 I looked into a few different possibilities as to how I should mount the bolts.
 In the end I would up using black aluminum flat top cone shaped screws.
 I took a cone sander attachment and used the Dremel tool in order to give the holes a sunken cone shape so that the bolts would sit as flush as possible.
 So as of the moment, they're pretty much as flush as they can get without being sunken inside the glass.